-I’m not the biggest fan of Bounty bars, but “Bounty spread” sparked my curiosity and I decided to give it a try.
-Back when it was first introduced in the UK, everybody was crazy about it and I’ve just understood why.
-Despite the absence of chocolate, the spread is heavenly!
+I’m not the biggest fan of Bounty bars, but “Bounty spread” I decided to try.
+Back when it was first introduced in the UK, everybody was crazy about it and now I know why.

 It is sweet, creamy and packed with real coconut flakes.
-You can spread it on toast, rice cakes, pancakes or, as I’ve discovered, make frosting out of it.
+It works with toast, rice cakes, pancakes or, as I’ve discovered, you can make frosting out of it.

 THE RECIPE (makes 9 large cupcakes)